alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 * https://www.yougetsignal.com/tools/open-ports/

 Run this test on both your http and ssh ports.
 If you were not able to use the default ports (80 & 22) you must manually enter the port number when you run the test.
 The tester will tell you if the ports are open or closed.

+### 2.2) Serve HTML content and SSH into your server

+It is crucial that you run these tests from a device not on your local network.
+One easy way to do this is through your smart phone.
+Make sure your phone is using cell network data and is not on wifi.
+Alternatively, you can connect to a completely different network and try to connect to your server.
+If necessary, ask one of the members of Solar Protocol to attemp to access your test site remotely.

+#### 2.2.1) Go to your web page in a browser

+For this test to work, you must set up a server to serve HTML content.
+See the instructions below to create a server for testing.

+If you aren't sure what your public IP address is you can find it by going to https://www.myip.com/

+If you are weren't able to use port 80, you will have to append your IP address with the port like this:<br>
+` 8.8.8.8:1000` In this example `8.8.8.8` is the IP address which is followed by a `:` and then the port number which is `1000`

+#### 2.2.2) SSH in to your device

+Enable SSH on the device your server is running to test that as well.
+We have not found any instance (yet) where port forwarding works for HTTP but not for SSH, so if you are using a computer that doesn't easily let you ssh in to it and you can't run test this test you should be fine.

+On PCs you must use Putty.
+On Mac ...

 ## 3) Disable port forwarding